 Refund Advance Loans

 Depending on the tax firm or lender, refund advance loans may not be reported to the three major credit bureaus - you would need to check with the individual lenders.
-While you’ll pay interest and fees, if the refund advance loan isn’t reported, you won’t see a boost to your credit score from taking out one of these loans.
+While you’ll pay interest and fees, if the refund advance loan isn’t reported, you won’t see a change to your credit score from taking out one of these loans.

 Putting A Down Payment On A Vehicle You Can't Afford